vectorsigmaissomewhere/Django-Projects-/Core-Django/ConceptsWithCode/item 6 Crud api using function based view and class based .md

 URL = "http://127.0.0.1:8000/studentapi/"

+# this function will give you the data according to the id
 def get_data(id=None):
     data = {}
     if id is not None:
         data = {'id': id}

     r = requests.get(url=URL, json=data)
     try:
         r.raise_for_status()